stitchdata/docs/_database-integrations/postgres/vanilla/v1/postgres-v1.md

           - [Windows](https://github.com/eulerto/wal2json#windows)

           After you've installed the plugin, you can move onto the next step.

-    {% capture toasted-tables %}
-    TOASTed tables and columns in your {{ integration.display_name }} database can cause the following issues when using Log-Based Replication: 1) recurring `no known snapshot` errors, or 2) inaccurate data replication.
-Refer to the [{{ integration.display_name }} documentation](https://www.postgresql.org/docs/9.5/storage-toast.html) for more information on what a TOASTed field is.
-    {% endcapture %}

-    {% include important.html first-line="**Check for TOASTed Tables When Using Binlog**" content=toasted-tables %}

       - title: "Edit the client authentication file"
         anchor: "edit-client-authentication-file"